velis74/django-project-base/docs/source/vue-cookie-notice.rst

 Cookie notice component
 =======================

+Some general guidelines for implementing cookie notice (check regulations for your needs):

+- before storing or accessing information on user's device informed user's consent is required

+ - users must be informed that the site uses cookies

+ - clearly explain how cookies work and they are being used

+ - provide link to a cookie policy or make details for cookie purposes, usage.

 For cookie notice component https://github.com/orestbida/cookieconsent libarary is integrated.
 See library documentation for defining cookie notification settings.
 Component can be used as a standalone Vue application: